E-learner´s handbook

 After entering Moodle, you can edit some parts of your profile.
 You cannot change your name in Moodle.
 If your name has been changed in SIS and it is not automatically changed in Moodle, please send a name change request to eope@ut.ee.

 It is important to have a correct e-mail address in the profile because all Moodle-related notifications and posts are sent to that address.
 Your ut.ee e-mail address will be transferred from SIS to your Moodle account and it cannot be changed yourself in Moodle.
 Forum posts and notifications will therefore be sent to your ut.ee e-mail address.
-If you don’t read the ut.ee mailbox, you should forward the e-mails of ut.ee mailbox to a personal e-mail address (eg gmail.com), see the guide.

 Alternatively, make a change to the Moodle Notifications preferences page and have notifications sent to your personal email address.
 To do this, click the Preferences menu in the top right corner of Moodle, then select Notification preferences, click the Email link, enter your personal email address in the settings window that opens and Save.